-Figure \ref{Figure_r2} shows that the FCFS and the randomized policies perform badly at each instance compared to the proposed policy.
+Figure \ref{Figure_r2} shows that the FCFS and the randomized policies perform worse than the proposed policy at each instance.
 The randomized-$2/3$ policy performs well only at the instances $\{7,8,\ldots,12\}$.
-Figure \ref{Figure_results_2}, in which we compare the static priority, randomized, and randomized-$2/3$ policies, explains this result in the following way.
-At the first 6 instances, we see that the randomized policy performs the best and the randomized-$2/3$ performs the second best among these three policies.
-This implies that when the server 3 is in heavy traffic, giving more priority to the type $a$ jobs decreases the performance.
-On the other hand, at the instances $\{7,8,\ldots,18\}$, the static priority policy performs the best among these three policies.
-This implies that when the server 3 is in light traffic, giving more priority to the type $a$ jobs increases the performance.
+Figure \ref{Figure_results_2}, where we compare the static priority, randomized, and randomized-$2/3$ policies, explains this result in the following way.
+On the one hand, at the first 6 instances, we see that the randomized and randomized-$2/3$ policies perform the best and the second best among these three policies, respectively.
+This implies that when server 3 is in heavy traffic, giving more priority to type $a$ jobs decreases the performance.
+On the other hand, at the instances $\{7,8,\ldots,18\}$, the static priority and randomized-$2/3$ policies perform the best and the second best among these three policies, respectively.
+This implies that when server 3 is in light traffic, giving more priority to type $a$ jobs increases the performance.
 In summary, the processing capacity of server 3 affects the performance of the control policy significantly.
-This is consistent with our theoretic results showing that an asymptotically optimal policy should not give static priority to type $a$ jobs when server 3 is in heavy traffic ($\mu_3\approx\lambda_a$).
+This is consistent with our theoretic results showing that an asymptotically optimal policy should not give static priority to type $a$ jobs when server 3 is in heavy traffic.

 \begin{remark} Figure \ref{Figure_r1} shows that the SDP policy performs very well at the instances $\{13,14,\ldots,18\}$ where $\mu_3>\mu_{A}$.
-Moreover, Table \ref{aggregate_results} shows that SDP policy performs close to the proposed policy at all cases.
+Moreover, Table \ref{aggregate_results} shows that the SDP policy performs close to the proposed policy at all cases.
 Hence, we conjecture that the SDP policy is asymptotically optimal even when $\mu_3\geq\mu_{A}$.
 When $\mu_3\geq\mu_{A}$, the proofs associated with the up intervals (cf. Section \ref{ud_proof_1}) do not work.
 Note that we consider the difference of two renewal processes with rates $\mu_{A}$ and $\mu_3$, respectively in the proofs associated with the up intervals (cf. \eqref{ud_6}).
-We show that the renewal process with the renewal rate $\mu_{A}$ stays sufficiently close to the one with the rate $\mu_3$ during the up intervals when $\mu_3<\mu_{A}$.
+We show that the renewal process with rate $\mu_{A}$ stays sufficiently close to the one with rate $\mu_3$ during the up intervals when $\mu_3<\mu_{A}$.
 However, this argument does not hold when $\mu_3\geq\mu_{A}$. \end{remark}